OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 Now lets try customising the style of the map.

+..
+TBD: Cameron's review comments:
+  Screen shot or two here

 #.
 Double click **ne_10m_rivers_lake_centerlines** in the Layers tree.

 #.
 Change the color in Outline Options to a different color, say yellow.

-..
-TBD: Cameron's review comments:
-  Screen shot here

 #.
 Press :guilabel:`OK`.

    * Notice that rivers are now rendered in your new color.

-..
-TBD: Cameron's review comments:
-  Screen shot here

 Create a new QGIS project
 ================================================================================